 - Free to all individuals and families who meet income guidelines.

-- In English, Spanish, Somali, Hmong, and Oromo, depending on the audience needs and availability of educators.
+- In English, Spanish, Somali, Hmong, and Oromo, depending on audience needs and the availability of health and wellness coordinators.

 - In every county in Minnesota.

-To see SNAP-Ed in action, watch the two and a half minute video below featuring Andrew Doherty, a SNAP-Ed educator and registered dietitian nutritionist:
+To see SNAP-Ed in action, watch the two and a half minute video below featuring Andrew Doherty, a SNAP-Ed health and wellness coordinators and registered dietitian nutritionist:

 By partnering together, we can shape the environment so families and individuals gain access to healthy food and tools for making lasting changes.
 Together, we can make the healthy choice the easy choice for people across Minnesota.